Give Wildlife a Brake

 Reporting on detail roadkill hotspots and trends, providing valuable data to inform mitigation efforts.

-Supporting the construction of wildlife crossings, such as overpasses and underpasses, to facilitate safe animal movement across highways.
+Supporting the construction of wildlife crossings, for safe wildlife movement across highways.

 Why Wildlife Crossings Matter